isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-03-02-post-Written Answer by Minister for Law K Shanmugam to PQ on State Courts' Case Management System.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on State Courts' Case Management System
+title: Written Answer by Minister for Law K Shanmugam to PQ on Cause of Hardware Failure Leading to Breakdown of State Courts' Online Case Management System
 permalink: /news/parliamentary-speeches/written-pq-data-on-state-courts-case-management-system/
 date: 2023-03-02
 layout: post